Is Hydroelectric Power renewable? Our complete guide

-As of 2017, hydropower accounts for around 1.8% of Britain’s total electricity supply and 18% of our renewable energy.
-This makes it our fourth most-generated renewable energy source after wind power, tidal power and solar power.
+As of 2017, hydropower accounts for around 16% of our renewable energy.
+This makes it our fourth most-generated renewable energy source after wind energy, tidal energy and solar energy.
+Globally, however, it makes up around 60% of all the renewable energy produced.
+Should we be using it more?
+Let's decide by taking a closer look at it.

-Hydroelectric power is a renewable energy in the form of electricity.
-It is generated by the flow and strength of running, moving or falling water from rivers, the sea’s tides or using larger man-made systems such as dams and reservoirs for example.
+Hydroelectric power is a form of renewably generated electricity.
+It is created by harnessing the force of running, moving or falling water from rivers, the sea’s tides, or by using larger man-made systems such as dams and reservoirs.

 Pumped-storage is a method of generating hydropower on a large scale by moving water between reservoirs at different altitudes.
 Using gravity, water flows at high speeds from the higher reservoir downwards through turbines to the lower reservoir, powering a generator and generating electricity.
 It can then be pumped back up to the higher reservoir to repeat the cycle.